On the origin of ambiguity in efficient communication: Appendix: Ambiguity and physical irreversibility

-With this short exposition we emphasize the general character of logical irreversibility and ambiguity in natural communication systems.
+We insist that the above considerations fall into the abstract level and practical implementations must face multiple additional problems which have been not been taken into consideration.
+With this short exposition we only want to emphasize the general character of logical irreversibility and ambiguity in natural communication systems.
 More than an imperfection, ambiguity seems to be, for natural communication systems, a feature as unavoidable as the generation of heat during a thermodynamical process.